Freshmen International Applicants

-International Students and Permanent Residents Applying as Freshmen from U.S. High Schools
+International Students or Permanent Residents applying as a Freshmen from a U.S. High School:

 B. Any period of the four-year high school record not recorded on the American high school transcripts must be furnished from all schools attended abroad.
 Both the official record in the native language and a professional translation are required.

 C. Students who have attended U.S. high schools for fewer than three years must meet the same English language proficiency requirements as do international students applying from abroad.
 Applicants may waive the TOEFL if they have scores of 450 or higher on the SAT Critical Reading and Writing tests or ACT English sub-scores of 21 or higher.